The Wente torus

 Facilities

 1. Offices Space.
-Offices are on the second floor, third floor, and fourth floor of University Hall.
-There are additional offices located at the Scott Park campus for individuals with course assignments in classes on that campus.
 Check with the department secretaries regarding your office assignment.
 If your office requires a key, it will be ordered through the department secretary and you can pick it up at the Plant Operations Building.
-When you leave the University, you will return your key to Plant Operations and obtain a receipt to take to the Math Department showing that you returned your key.
+When you leave the University, you will return your key to Plant Operations and obtain a receipt to take to the Department of Mathematics and Statistics showing that you returned your key.

 2. Departmental Office - 2040 University Hall.
 The department secretaries are in the office from 8:30 am to 5:00 pm, Monday through Friday, except on staff holidays.
 The office is open during lunch hour with few exceptions.